Social media threat to adopted children grows in UK

 The ease with which birth parents can use technology to get in touch with their children without warning and without following established safeguards has alarmed adoption agencies.

-"Social networking sites have blown things open -- you can't keep things secret," said Julia Feast, consultant at the British Association for Adoption and Fostering (BAAF), which campaigns for children in care.
+"Social networking sites have blown things open -- you can't keep things secret," said Julia Feast, consultant at the British Association for Adoption and Fostering BAAF.L, which campaigns for children in care.

 "It really unsettles the whole family," she told Reuters.
 "It's like a bomb being thrown inside it and you don't know how you are going to pull the pieces together again if children are not being prepared."